3 Healthy lentil recipes perfect for weight loss and a vegetarian diet

 People have been growing and eating lentils for thousands of years, as evidence of their ancient consumption can be found in Western Asia and the Middle East.
 Grown and consumed around the globe, lentils are mentioned in the Bible, and recipes are found in Greek and Roman writing.
 Reportedly, hundreds of varieties exist, but the more widely available types of lentils include:

-The standard serving size listed on packages of dry lentils is 1/4 cup dry, which cooks up to 3/4 to 1 cup cooked, depending on how much water you use.
-Basically, bring 3-4 cups of water to a boil for every cup of dry lentils.
+The standard serving size listed on packages of dry lentils is 1/4 cup dry, which cooks up to 3/4 to 1 cup cooked, depending on the amount of water used.
+Bring 3-4 cups of water to a boil for every cup of dry lentils.
 Add the lentils, cover and simmer 20-30 minutes, depending on the tenderness you want for your recipe.

 Lentils add high-protein value to vegan and vegetarian diets.
 As a bonus, they cook quickly compared to other dried legumes, and the flavors work well with lots of different cuisine styles.
 Check out these recipes for creative ways to cook lentils.

 Beluga lentils may be more difficult to find, but are worth the effort.
-I found a recipe for a salad using them and adapted it for easier preparation.
 Enjoy this flavorful vegetarian dish for a summer evening meal.
 Accompany with a tossed green salad and warm pita bread.

 4 servings